Home Electrification and Appliance Rebates Program

 Has NH DOE applied for the federal funds for this program?

 YES.
 The Department filed an application with US DOE on March 26, 2024 for these funds.
+The US DOE approved the state’s application and released the first tranche of funding on August 30, 2024.

 What happens next?